Pam-Devil/.dotfiles/documents/documents/notes/man_system.typ

 SHELL
 ## All the most important shell commands and CLI Tools I find important to use and the most important bits to use each of them
   <C-f>: Opens a fzf window that it's selected content will be opened in a new tmux session.
+  <C-i>: Opens a cheatsheet window for languages or core-utils.
 TMUX
 ## All my TMUX custom configs and keybinds